 - No systemd.
 Systemd isn’t a bad thing in itself, but it’s too complex to be qualified as KISS.

 - No installer.
 Installers are too complex, error prone and not enough flexible.
-The key idea is to use the tool vpk to install a set of packages to the target device.
+The key idea is to use the a minimal archive and then install additional packages.

 - Flexibility.
-The Vanilla source tree allow package customization with ease.
+The source packages tree allow package customization with ease in clean chroots.

 - Stability.
-Fixed version with ABI/API compatibility honored.
+Fixed versions with ABI/API compatibility honored.

 - Weak dependencies.
 The vpk tool installs dependencies by default but let user process dependencies manually.

 - Elegance.
-All Vanilla applications, init scripts and package paths are following a strict coding style and UX style.
+All applications, init scripts and package paths are following a strict coding and UX styles.

 - Simplicity.
 Packages are simple tarballs and inspected via simple text files.

 - Free and opensource.
-The Vanilla source tree does not contain proprietary software.
-All Vanilla sources are written using the permissive ISC license.
+The Vanilla Linux repository tree does not contain proprietary software.
+All Vanilla tools and recipes are written using the permissive ISC license.